-On the 29th of April the Endeavour enters Botany Bay now Sydney New South Wales and encounters the local Aboriginals.
-He charts the eastern coast and on 20th August 1770 Captain James Cook and botanist Joseph Banks reach Possession Island at the top of Cape York now the State of Queensland, and claims it for Britain.
+After charting the eastern coast of New Holland on 20th August 1770 Captain James Cook and botanist Joseph Banks reach Possession Island at the top of Cape York now the State of Queensland, and claims it for Britain.
 ‘I now once more hoisted English colours and in the name of His Majesty King George III took possession of the whole Eastern Coast by the name of ‘New South Wales.’

 In 1775 the American War of Independence commenced with the 13 American colonies declaring their independence from the British Throne on 4 July 1776.
-A revolutionary war commenced through to 1783.
+The revolutionary war commenced through to 1783.

 In 1779 Joseph Banks with the British having burgoning prison population and growing need for expansion of naval and trading ports, recommends Botany Bay to an English Parliamentary committee as a suitable penal colony.

 21st January 1788 arrival of 543 convict men and 189 convict women aboard 11 ships in the First Fleet, under the Command of Governor Arthur Phillip.

 The Fleet consisted of two Royal Navy escort ships HMS Sirius and HMS Supply, Convict ships, Alexander, Charlotte, Friendship, Lady Penrhyn, Prince of Wales and Scarborough with three food and supply ships, Golden Grove, Fishburn and Borrowdale.